St. Michael’s Families with Young Children

 St. Michael’s uses the Catechesis of the Good Shepherd approach for Sunday Church School.
-Catchesis is not a program or a curriculum, but it has been described as a way of experiencing God with children.
+Catechesis is not a program or a curriculum, but it has been described as a way of experiencing God with children.
 The child, particularly the religious life of the child, is central to the interest and commitment of the catechist (teacher) of the Good Shepherd.
-The catechist prepares an environment called the atrium which aids the development of the religious life.
-The atrium is a place of prayer, in which work and study spontaneously become meditation, contemplation and prayer.
-The atrium is a place in which the only Teacher is Christ.
-The themes presented in the atrium are those to which the children have responded with depth and joy.
+The catechist prepares an environment called the Atrium which aids the development of the religious life.
+The Atrium is a place of prayer, in which work and study spontaneously become meditation, contemplation and prayer.
+The Atrium is a place in which the only Teacher is Christ.
+The themes presented in the Atrium are those to which the children have responded with depth and joy.
 These themes are taken from the Bible and the liturgy (prayers and sacraments) as the fundamental sources for creating and sustaining Christian life at every developmental stage and, in particular, for illuminating and nourishing the child in his/her most vital religious needs.

 Level I — age 3 years through kindergarten

 Level II — first through third grades

 This program is for our fourth and fifth graders.
 It was developed in-house and is loosely based around the liturgical calendar.
 The program consists of six modules, and each module is roughly six to eight Sundays in length.
 Modules are written to allow the fourth and fifth graders to participate more fully in worship/liturgy, the community of faith, and to take some initiative in the substance and form that their own religious education/formation will take.
 Within each program module there are specific component activities that make up the whole.
 The modules are:

 • The Plan of God and My Place In It